-- Dualism, the position that the mind is essentially not physical, and exists separately from the body.
+- Dualism, which is the position that the mind is not physical, and is separate to the body.
 Dualism exists in various forms.
-Studies may include: - o Property dualism this theory claims that we have mental states like thoughts and beliefs, and that these mental states are properties.
-Mental properties are viewed as different to physical properties. - o Substance dualism the view that mental properties belong to the mind, and physical properties belong to the body.
-The mind and body are different - o Cartesian dualism is the substance dualism formulated by Rene Descartes.
-All Cartesian dualists are also substance dualists - Problem of Interaction - Interactionism states that the mind and body have causal interaction - Occasionalism states the apparently causal links between mind and body are actually divine intervention - Parallelism, which states that the apparent causal link between mind and body is an illusion, and that mind and body run parallel to one another. - Monism, the position that the mind and body are not fundamentally separate.
-There are several types of mind-body monism: - o Physicalism, including most commonly-held positions today, which asserts that the mind may be reduced to the physical processes of the brain: - Functionalism, which states that mental states are caused by behaviours, senses and other mental states - Type physicalism, which argues that mental states are equivalent to brain states - Behaviourism, which holds that discussions about mental states can be reduced to discussions about behaviours. - o Idealism, which claims that the mind is all that exists - Phenomenalism, which reduces the physical world to perceptions which exist within the mind alone. - o Materialism, which claims that everything is either made only of matter or is ultimately dependent upon matter for its existence and nature.
-Materialism tends to reject the idea of spirit or anything non-physical although some may refer to spirit.
+Studies of dualism may include: - o property dualism which claims that we do have mental states like thoughts and beliefs, and that these mental states are properties.
+Mental properties are viewed as different to physical properties. - o substance dualism which claims that mental events belong to the mind, and physical events belong to the body.
+The mind and body are considered to be of different substances in this view. - o Cartesian dualism is the substance dualism formulated by Rene Descartes.
+All Cartesian dualists are also substance dualists - o the problem of interaction and dualist responses to it, such as: - interactionism states that the mind and body have causal interaction - occasionalism states the apparently causal links between mind and body are actually divine intervention - parallelism states that the apparent causal link between mind and body is an illusion, and that mind and body run parallel to one another. - Monism which is the position that the mind and body are not fundamentally separate.
+There are several types of mind-body monism, and studies may include: - physicalism, which asserts that the mind may be understood as the brain, and mental events may be reduced to the physical processes of the brain, e.g.: functionalism, which states that mental states or events are just particular behaviours, characterised as mental or mind because of the way they function or the role they play - identity theory/type physicalism, which argues that mental states are equivalent to brain states of certain types - behaviourism, which holds that discussions about mental states can be reduced to discussions about behaviours. - o idealism, which in metaphysics claims that the mind is all that exists, similar to: - phenomenalism, which is an epistemological theory about knowledge which may lead to a metaphysical view that the physical world is nothing but perceptions which exist within the mind alone. - o materialism, which claims that everything is either made only of matter or is ultimately dependent upon matter for its existence and nature.
+In contemporary thought there is very little difference between the use of the terms materialism and physicalism, though it is important to be aware that the terms have different histories. - Thought experiments - o Investigations will include analysis of thought experiments and their relevance.
+Epistemological approaches may be applied in this study. - o Thought experiments are devices of the imagination used to investigate our world; for example, The Chinese Room, The Black and White Room, Philosophical Zombies. - ${\color{red} \bullet} \quad \text{Learners should investigate the reasoning behind the thought experiments they study.} \\$